Dgcon 2015 - Speakers

 Dr. Avri Frenkel, Representative and Tech Support of CST in Israel, Anafa Electromagnetic Solutions Ltd.

 Dr. Avri Frenkel is currently the manager of Anafa – Electromagnetic Solutions, Israel, a consulting company for antennas, passive RF components and highspeed design; and a representative of CST – Computer Simulation Technology.

-Dr. Frenkel has more than 40 technical papers and several patents.
-He consults in his fields of expertise to Israeli high-tech companies; supports and gives training courses for the CST simulation tools
+Dr. Frenkel has written more than 40 technical papers and holds several patents.
+He consults in his fields of expertise to Israeli high-tech companies; supports and gives training courses for the CST simulation tools.

 Mr. Dror Haviv, Signal/Power Integrity and Electromagnetism Specialist, Rafael

 Lecture: The Impact Of Conductors' Power Dissipation On The PCB's Temperature Rise

 Dror Haviv received his B.Sc degree in 2006 from the Institute of Technology, Holon, Israel and his M.Sc degree in 2009 from Ben-Gurion university, Be'er-Sheva, Israel.
 Both degrees are in Electrical Engineering, specialization area: Electromagnetism and Microwaves.
 From 2010 to 2013 he served as signal/power integrity (SIPI) engineer in the EMC group in Rafael.
 In these days he serves as the SIPI focal point of the R&D division in Rafael and as a corporate researcher.
 His job duties include SIPI researches, high speed board design consulting, SIPI laboratory experiments, SIPI trainings (Course Lecturer), electromagnetic and SIPI simulations from board level to platform level and EMC engineering.